RNIB-MediaAndCulture/MetaVerse_Accessibility/Use_cases.md

 #### Relevant Mechanics
 Create Avatar, customise Avatar, chat

+### Collaboration
+Two or more users can work together on a collaborative project.
+This could be a document, whiteboard, presentation, performance etc.
+#### Relevant Mechanics

 ### Exhibition
 A collection of objects of interest such as a museum or art gallery.
 #### Relevant Mechanics